-To mount a smart card reader:
+► To mount a smart card reader:

 - Make sure a supported smart card reader has been physically connected to the User Station. - 2.
-Click to open the "Audio, Mass Storage and SmartCard Devices" dialog. - 3.
+Click to open the "Audio, Mass Storage and SmartCard Devices" - 3.
 Click the "SmartCard Reader ..." button.
 The Connect SmartCard Reader dialog appears.

 If this button is disabled, it may be impacted by the KX III KVM switch's settings.
-See Card Reader Restriction Caused by KX III KVM Switch Settings (on page 218).
+See Card Reader Restriction Caused by KX III KVM Switch Settings.